chandley/cv/README.md

 **Fund Manager: May 1997&mdash;October 2002**

 - Managed active and passive funds
-- Wrote system in Access and Excel to manage portfios.
-Included trade implemntation across diverse funds, and performance attribution.
+- Wrote system in Access and Excel to manage portfolios.
+Included trade implementation across diverse funds, and performance attribution.
 Managed developer to rewrite it in SQL Server.

 ### Barclays Bank
 **Management Trainee**